 Although not a showcase for guest artists the final series did see names like Joe Brown, Frank Ifield, Kenny Lynch and Shane Fenton among others making appearances.

-It's a credit to Marion Ryan's professionalism and popularity that she remained the only regular name through the show's long history.
+It's a credit to Marion Ryan's professionalism and popularity that she remained the only regular name throughout the show's long history.

 The show was brought back in the seventies and eighties, as Name That Tune, hosted by comedian Tom O'Connor for Thames.